xyproto/cxx/README.md

 The target audience is programmers that don't want to fiddle with makefiles, CMake etc, but want to either try out a feature in C++20, learn modern C++ or create a demoscene demo or a game.

 As much as possible is auto-detected.
 As long as the right packages are installed, and includes are specified in the main source file, all dependencies, libraries and build flags should be handled automatically.
-If not, please file an issue.

 * CXX provides a way to structure your C++ code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

-If you're a long time C or C++ user and wish to write and distribute a C++ library, CMake might be a better fit.
+If you're a long time C or C++ user and wish to write and distribute a C++ library, plain CMake might be a better fit.

 ## Packaging status